-According to a research conducted in various well recognised universities and medical centres, which includes Banaras Hindu University, Ohio State University, Medical College of Ohio etc regular practice of Yoga Nidra can prevent so many ailments as well as cure them.
+According to a research conducted in various well-recognized universities and medical centers, which includes Banaras Hindu University, Ohio State University, Medical College of Ohio etc regular practice of Yoga Nidra can prevent so many ailments as well as cure them.
 This includes cardiovascular, psychosomatic condition, Insomnia, high blood pressure, multiple sclerosis.
 It also increases helper cells that defend against infectious disease.
 It also activates our dormant healing energy to improve overall health and well being.

 Join a Yoga class near you: